cuburt/sheet-happens-chatbot/README.md

 Then the user's query and chat history are appended.

-a format instruction can be included to force the model to generate the response in a certain way like in JSON.
+A format instruction can be included to force the model to generate the response in a certain way like in JSON.

+Another strategy that isnt implemented is by appending few shot samples.
+This can be useful when working with base models since theyre not fine tuned to output in a certain way.
+Or in binary deterministic tasks such as image recognition, where a sample image of a person or thing can be used as a sample to compare the input with.

+### Points of improvements
+A CPU or MLX (Apple Silicon) inference pipeline for a local LLM or encoder  can be implemented.

+Langchain Tools and output parser or function calling can be implemented to integrate dataset manipulation based on LLM’s generated response.

+A semantic router can be implemented to support multiple vectorstores or to introduce a safety layer.
+It can also be used to route a query or response to a function.

+A better prompt template can be implemented.